umitkablan/vim-auf/README.md

 First you should install an external program that can format code of the programming language you are using.
 This can either be one of the programs that are listed below as default programs, or a custom program.
-For default programs, vim-auf knows for which filetypes it can be used.
+For default programs, AUF knows for which filetypes it can be used.
 For using a custom formatter program, read the text below *How can I change the behaviour of formatters, or add one myself?*
 If the formatter program you want to use is installed in one of the following ways, vim automatically detects it: